 Moreover, employers can lawfully establish policies that deny employees payment for accrued vacation leave upon the end of the contract or separation from employment.

 However, if an employer has an established contract that requires the employer to pay accrued vacation time upon the end of the contract or end of employment, the employer is legally obligated to adhere to this contract.
 In addition, an employer in Georgia may implement a use-it or lose-it policy.

 Information about Georgia vacation leave laws may now be found on our Georgia Leave Laws page.

 Georgia does not require its employers to give employees any sort of sick leave, whether unpaid or paid.
+This include bereavement (also called grievance leave).
 However, if a business provides sick leave allowances, it must adhere to all conditions in the employment contract or established sick leave policy.
-However, it may be necessary to provide employees with unpaid sick leave according to federal laws and the Family and Medical Leave Act.
+However, it may be necessary to provide employees with unpaid sick leave according to federal laws and the federal Family and Medical Leave Act (FMLA).

 Information about Georgia sick leave laws may now be found on our Georgia Leave Laws page.

 Under state law, employers in Georgia are not required to provide unpaid or paid holiday leave to their employees.
 Employers may require that their employees work during holiday hours.

 However, private employers are not required to pay their employees additional pay, such as 1.5 times the standard payment, for working during holidays unless these holiday hours also qualify for overtime hours set out by federal overtime laws.

 However, if a place of employment provides these unpaid or paid holiday leave benefits, they must adhere to all terms established in the employment contract or holiday leave policy.
 In addition, there are Georgia state holidays that apply.